lukeashur/hashguard/README.md

 # HashGuard

-A lightweight sha256 file integrity checker for Linux.
+A lightweight SHA-256 integrity checker for Linux.

 ## Features